-Since you are already considering to visit Pula, I don't think you need much convincing.
+Since you are already considering visiting Pula, I don't think you need much convincing.
 However below you'll find a few reasons to visit Pula.

 You don’t need to be a history aficionado to enjoy Pula’s historical sites.
-From Roman Colosseum and Theatre, Temple of Augustus and Arch of Sergii to Venetian palaces, and an extensive number of the civil and military buildings constructed during Austria-Hungarian rule, Pula’s history is showcased in numerous monuments that can be seen throughout the town.
+From the Roman Colosseum and Theatre, Temple of Augustus, and Arch of Sergii to Venetian palaces, and an extensive number of civil and military buildings constructed during Austria-Hungarian rule, Pula’s history is showcased in numerous monuments that can be seen throughout the town.

 A coastline in and around Pula hides some truly lovely beaches.
-Whether you like pebbly beaches within tourist resorts that also come with lots of amenities, wild beaches of nearby Cape Kamenjak nature park, or sandy beach so rare to find in Croatia, Pula has you covered.
+Whether you like pebbly beaches within tourist resorts that also come with lots of amenities, wild beaches of nearby Cape Kamenjak nature park, or sandy beaches so rare to find in Croatia, Pula has you covered.

 Great local produce

-Chiavalon Olive Oil, Trapan Wines, and Kumparicka Cheese are just some of the many great local products you can find in Pula and its surroundings.
+Chiavalon and Brist Olive Oil, Trapan Wines, and Kumparicka Cheese are just some of the many great local products you can find in Pula and its surroundings.

 Affordable Pula accommodation

-If you are planning your holidays to Pula, you will like to know that accommodation in Pula, Croatia tends to be cheaper than in tourist destinations in Istria, like Rovinj or Porec.
+If you are planning your holidays in Pula, you will like to know that accommodation in Pula, Croatia tends to be cheaper than in other tourist destinations in Istria, like Rovinj or Porec.

 So if you are trying to save some money, consider staying in Pula and making day trips to other Istrian towns and villages.

 Things to do in Pula, Croatia

 Explore Pula amphitheater

-A great example of Roman architecture, Pula Coliseum is a must-visit site during your stay in Pula.
+A great example of Roman architecture, the Pula Coliseum is a must-visit site during your stay in Pula.
 Roam this ancient Pula amphitheater and don’t miss visiting the underground section with permanent exhibitions of olive oil production and amphorae.

 Shop at Pula’s green market

-First open in 1903, Pula green market consists of two parts: the closed part where you’ll find a fish market, butcheries, bars, and alike, and open market where you’ll find stands with fruits and veggies.
+First opened in 1903, Pula green market consists of two parts: the closed part where you’ll find a fish market, butcheries, bars, and like, and the open market where you’ll find stands with fruits and veggies.
 The market building is beautiful, made of steel and glass, and thoroughly renovated in 1997.

 Have a drink at the art café Cvajner